Rakibul-Hashan/diceomania-game/README.md

 - Adding multiplayer functionality over the web.
 - Implementing sound effects for dice rolls and winning moments.
 - Customizable game settings, like adjusting the winning score or adding more players.

----

-Feel free to add any extra features or ideas!
-If you want, I can help refine this further.